junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

     return response;
 }
 ```
 In the code, we use the encoded `base64` format for the image input in GPT4 Vision API.
-This is because it is easier to reference the image stored in the server's local storage.
+This is because it is easier to reference the image stored in the server's local storage than create a public URL for the image.

 For a better result, we will feed the result from the `processImageRequest` function into a more general OpenAI model called GPT4 to extract the tabular data only: